Agedis/DEEPP/README.md

 -----------------------------------

     .
-    ├── README.md          <- The top-level README
+    ├── README.md          <- The top-level
     ├── .gitignore         <- Files to not upload to github - by default includes /data ├── LICENSE            <- usage license if applicable ├── data